aubreyja/ww_install/README.md

 * `install_chromatic.pl`

-  Standalone script to compile color.c so the NAU library graph theory problems work.
-This functionality has been incorporated into
-  `ww_install.pl`, so it should not be necessary to run this script.
-However, if you find the NAU graph theory problems are complaining that pg/lib/chromatic/color doesn't exist, then you can run this script to compile it for you.
+  Standalone script to compile `pg/lib/chromatic/color.c` so the NAU library graph theory problems work.
+This functionality has been incorporated into `ww_install.pl`, so it should not be necessary to run this script.
+However, if you find the NAU graph theory problems are complaining that `pg/lib/chromatic/color` doesn't exist, then you can run this script to compile it for you.

 The `lib/` subdirectory contains copies of any perl modules the script uses but which don't need to be installed on your system for webwork to run.

 The `conf/` subdirectory contains copies of config files or snippets of config files that this installation package will ask to modify.